rickrodness/cse110-sp24-group18/admin/meetings/051323-project-kickstart.md

 - Text editors with medias and such, need to be stringified to json.

 ## Action Items
+- Week 7: Very basic for each functionalities below
-- Week 8: basic functionalities
+- Week 8: Combined functionalities
 - Week 9: final draft of the project

 - Wireframe: Min, Ishika